-- Grades in relevant coursework (cumulative gpa > 3.0)
+- 1. Excellent performance in all coursework and certificate programs (traditionally cumulative gpa > 3.0)

-- High scores on the GRE General Test (verbal plus quantitative > 300)
+- 2. Competitive scores on the GRE General Test (verbal plus quantitative traditionally > 300)

 A BS degree in engineering is usually required for admission into a MS program.
 We will also consider students who do not have a engineering degree, but may ask them to take pre-requisite coursework to meet our admission requirements.

 - Fall 2020 (August) – March 15, 2020

 - Spring 2021 (January) – December 1, 2020